-- 13.3 How to Score A shot hole, the leaded edge of which comes in contact with the outside of the bullseye or scoring rings of a target, is given the higher value.
+13.3 How to Score - A shot hole, the leaded edge of which comes in contact with the outside of the bullseye or scoring rings of a target, is given the higher value.
 If a competitor fails to hit any target (shot/s outside the scoring ring) that shot will be scored as a miss (zero).
 A scoring gauge will be used to determine the value of close shots.
-Scorers must indicate on the target which shots were plugged. - (a) Inward scoring is done as follows: The higher value will be allowed in cases where the flange on the gauge touches the scoring ring.
-Inward gauges must be within the following limits: .2225-.2240 inches (5.65 5.69 mm). - (b) Outward scoring is done as follows: For all 10 dot shots the outward gauge (scoring away from the center) will be used to determine the value of close shot values 10 through 6.
-Outward gauges must be within the following limits: .3555 .3535 inches (9.03 8.98 mm). - (c) Shot groups When, in scoring outdoor targets, the 10 and in some cases, the 9 rings are partially obliterated by shot groups of two or more shots or when two adjacent shot holes have a connecting tear in the target paper, the plug type scoring gauge shall not be used.
+Scorers must indicate on the target which shots were plugged.

+(a) Inward (best edge) scoring is done as follows: The higher value will be allowed in cases where the flange on the gauge touches the scoring ring.
+Inward gauges must be within the following limits: .2225-.2240 inches

+(b) Shot groups - When, in scoring outdoor targets, the 10 and in some cases, the 9 rings are partially obliterated by shot groups of two or more shots or when two adjacent shot holes have a connecting tear in the target paper, the plug type scoring gauge shall not be used.
 In such cases, the values of the shots in the partially obliterated scoring ring area shall be determined by authorized tournament scoring personnel, and the Arena Director when required, by using a scoring gauge aid.
 The plastic overlay is NOT authorized for use in determining the value of single well defined shot holes.
 The use of this plastic overlay scoring aid supersedes any requirement for the use of a plug-type gauge under the conditions described.